-In particular, this results in a decomposition of the tropical secant variety $\comp$ as a polytopal complex.
-In the case of the $k$-th tropical secant variety of pointed cones we have: \begin{corollary}\cite[Cor~2.2]{tropicalDevelin} The $k$-th tropical secant variety of a pointed cone $L$ is cone from $L$ over a polytopal complex, which we call the $k$-th tropical secant complex of $L$.
-The faces correspond to positive regular subdivisions of $V_L$ in which there exist $(k+1)$ facets containing all of the points, with a face $F$ containing a face $G$ if the regular subdivision associated to $F$ refines the one associated to $G$. \end{corollary} Consider the spaces of star trees, of star tree metrics, and their corresponding tropical secant complexes.
-One knows that the complex corresponding to star tree metrics $\comp_+$ is a strictly contained in the complex corresponding to star trees $\comp$.
+In particular, this yields a decomposition of this tropical secant variety as a polytopal complex.
+In the case of the $k$-th tropical secant variety of a pointed cone we have: \begin{corollary} The $k$-th tropical secant variety of a pointed cone $\mathscr{L}$ is a cone from $\mathscr{L}$ over a polytopal complex, which we call the $k$-th tropical secant complex of $\mathscr{L}$.
+The faces correspond to positive regular subdivisions of $V_{\mathscr{L}}$ in which there exist $k+1$ facets containing all of the points, where a face $F$ contains a face $G$ if the regular subdivision associated to $F$ refines the one of $G$. \end{corollary} Consider the spaces of star trees, of star tree metrics, and their corresponding tropical secant complexes.
+We know that the complex corresponding to star tree metrics is strictly contained in the complex corresponding to star trees.
 In particular, it would be desirable to study how the cell structures of both complexes relate.
-In addition, one can investigate how the cell structure of $\comp_+$ compares to the subdivision of $\comp_+$ into topological types.
+In addition, one can investigate how the cell structure of this complex restricted to the space of tree metrics compares to the subdivision of the tropical Grassmannian $\mathscr{G}(2,n)$ into topological types.